 This game is the result of the longest project I have been working on since I started this whole journey – and it could’ve consumed many, many weeks more, but sometimes you just have to know when to finish something and start something new.
-So instead of delaying the “release” to the end of the week (same as I did last week, and the week before then), I call it quits!
-Right now!
-03:30AM on a Wednesday.
-Sounds romantic ❤
+So instead of delaying the “release” to the end of the week (same as I did last week, and the week before then), I make an end to the development process.

 When I started developing this game (7 months ago!), I thought of it as a project for “a month, maybe two”, to “have something I can do sound design for”.
 Admittedly, I did not work on it for a few weeks when I was doing university stuff, still, this is an incredible long time for me, working on one, single project.

-While developing I had so many things planned, some of those made it to the game, most did not – pretty basic I guess, regarding game development.
+While developing I had so many things planned, some of those made it to the game, most did not – pretty common in game development, I assume.
 The same thing applies to this blog post.
-When I developed, it was kind of normal for me to note things down in my head about what I could mention, talk about and explain.
-Now that the day is finally here, I can’t seem to remember any of it 😀
+During the development, it was kind of normal for me to note things down in my head about what I could mention, talk about and explain.
+Now that the day is finally here, I can’t seem to remember any of it.

 Want to try it out yourself?

-Previous project already taught me that it is hard to let go and that there will always be things that could be improved, overhauled, optimized, etc. And I already talked about that in other posts, so just let me say that I am glad that this game has turned out the way it did, which is a personal milestone regarding my projects and that I am curious what will follow – hopefully something that involves others as well, since working in a team is something I missed from time to time.
+Previous project already taught me that it is hard to let go and that there will always be things that could be improved, overhauled, optimized, etc. I already talked about that in other posts.
+And even there’s so much I want to change, I am glad that this game has turned out the way it did, teaching me a lot of things and acting as a personal milestone regarding my projects.
+I am curious what will follow – hopefully something that involves others as well, since working in a team is something I really missed from time to time.
 I learned so much new stuff regarding Unity, even if some things just left me more clueless than ever, but I guess those question marks will be figured out in another game!